pufferfish-tech/octopus-agile-pi-prices/README.md

 - Support more generic displays
 - Enable other metrics to display so you can choose what to see
 - Better handling of the sqlite database to avoid duplication and truncate (see above)

+# Final note
+If you do appreciate this code and are thinking about joining octopus, I'll leave my referral link here https://share.octopus.energy/rust-heron-863 - We both get £50 which is pretty spectacular.